 Reminds individuals that the law prohibits the issuance of field permits to out-of-state and for-profit entities ahead of non-profit organizations chartered in the District of Columbia.

-I am available at your convenience to discuss this with you and/or your staff.
+Our members and I are available and would like to meet at your convenience within the next few weeks to discuss this with you and/or your staff.
 Thank you for your time and consideration.
-We look forward to working with you to allow D.C. non-profits serving our community’s youth to prosper and thrive in all neighborhoods of the city.
+We look forward to your response and working with you to allow D.C. non-profits serving our community’s youth to prosper and thrive in all neighborhoods of the city.

 Sincerely,